chavarera/PythonScript/Data_Structure_In_Python/List/ListComprehension.md

-## List comprehension
+## List comprehension  :bookmark_tabs:

+### Introduction
-- Help us to reduce number of line code
+- Help :snowman: us to reduce number of line code :scroll:.
-- List comprehension is generally more compact and faster than normal functions and loops for creating list.
+- List comprehension is generally more compact and faster :runner: than normal functions and loops :loop: for creating list.
 - List comprehensions are used for creating new lists from other iterables.
-- List comprehension is an elegant way to define and create lists based on existing lists.
+- List comprehension :moneybag: is an elegant way to define and create lists based on existing lists.

 Syntax:
 ```python